Mark Morris (choreographer): Career

 Morris and his Dance Group collaborated with cellist Yo-Yo Ma in Falling Down Stairs, a film by Barbara Willis Sweete available on volume 2 of Ma's Emmy-winning Inspired by Bach series.
 There, Morris choreographed a dance based on Bach's Third Suite for Unaccompanied Cello, which Ma performs.
 Sweete's film depicts the performance as well as the evolution of the dance.
 Morris has also collaborated with visual artists such as Isaac Mizrahi, Howard Hodgkin, Charles Burns and Stephen Hendee.

 In 2001 his company moved into its first permanent headquarters in the United States, the Mark Morris Dance Center, in Brooklyn, at 3 Lafayette Avenue in the Fort Greene neighborhood.
 2001 also marked the establishment of the School at the Mark Morris Dance Center.
 In addition the Mark Morris Dance Group, the center houses rehearsal space for the dance community, outreach programs for local children and persons with Parkinson's disease, and a school offering dance classes to students of all ages.

 Morris is the subject of a biography, Mark Morris (1993), by dance critic Joan Acocella.
 In 2001, he published L'Allegro, il Penseroso ed il Moderato: A Celebration, a volume of photographs and critical essays.

 In 2013, Morris was the first choreographer and dancer to be the music director of the Ojai Music Festival.

-Though now largely retired from performing, Morris was long noted for the musicality and power of his dancing as well as his amazing delicacy of movement.
-His body was heavier than the typical dancer's, more like that of an average person, yet his technical and expressive abilities outstripped those of most of his contemporaries.

 In 2017, Morris premiered Pepperland, a commissioned production based on the music of The Beatles at Royal Court Liverpool marking the 50th anniversary of the release of Sgt.
 Pepper's Lonely Hearts Club Band.

 In 2019, Morris published Out Loud: A Memoir, written with Wesley Stace.

 In 2022, Morris premiered The Look of Love, a production based on the music of Burt Bacharach.